Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

   - [Technology roadmap](#technology-roadmap)
   - [Reference](#reference)
 ## Introduction
-Looking back at the development history of blockchain technology, starting with distributed ledger, to smart contract technlogy that supports all sorts of application logic, and onto providing layer-0 & layer-1 SDK technology for quickly building brand new blockchains, and building layer-2 to solve problems that couldn't be solved in layer-1 technoloy, as well as bi-directional cross-chain technology, one can easily come to a conclusion that blockchain is becoming more sophisticated in order to fufill growing needs of decentraliazed applications aspired by blockchain users.
+Looking back on the development history of blockchain technology, starting with distributed ledger, to smart contract technology that supports all sorts of application logic, and to providing layer-0 & layer-1 SDK technology for quickly building brand new blockchains, towards building layer-2 to solve problems that couldn't be solved in layer-1 technology, as well as bi-directional cross-chain technology, one can easily come to a conclusion that blockchain is becoming more sophisticated in order to fufill growing needs of decentraliazed applications aspired by blockchain users.

 However, as of today, other than promoting security, reliability and decentralization, there hasn't been a single blockchain technology that can sufficiently meet the following requirements:
 - massively parallel processing
 - modularized and extensible
 - customizable and configurable

-Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which thence can service every individual and business user from all around the world.
-It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets and transactions and smart-contract based etc mission critical DApps.
+Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which can service every individual and business user from all over the world.
+It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets, transactions and smart-contract based, mission-critical DApps.

 ## Objecives & Principles
-Armonia is a mother-and-children multichain blockchain platform, wherein there's Armonia Meta Chain o (`AMC`) which is the mother chain to to all other soverign Armonia Child Chains (`ACC`).
+Armonia is a mother-child multichain blockchain platform, wherein there's Armonia Meta Chain (`AMC`) which is the mother chain to to all other soverign Armonia Child Chains (`ACC`).
 Armonia Meta Chain is designed to be the most secure, highly performant but requiring very low to zero transaction fees.
 It also supports inter-blockchain brdiging for assets to be mirrowed from one to another in order to support numerous DAPPs to be built on top the platform.
 Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.

 **Core objectives**:
 - To build a unified account and transaction addressing/routing system for the entire Armoina multichain universe